 Throughout the year, this service will address the following topics:

-- Digital transformation: Developing strategies and use cases as banks transform all channels, including account opening and onboarding, ATM and ITM, branch banking, call center, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
+- Digital transformation: Strategies and use cases are developing as banks transform all channels, including account opening and onboarding, ATM and ITM, augmented and virtual reality, branch banking, call center, chatbot services, contextualized marketing, conversational banking, digital banking (online and mobile), and social business.
 Whether these are first-generation offerings or have been around for decades, strategies need to be developed to implement, support, and upgrade these channels to stay with the times.

 Key Questions Answered